 To access these interactive modules you must be enrolled as a VU student.

-After successfully completing all five modules and quizzes you will receive a Certificate of Achievement.
+After successfully completing all four modules and quizzes you will receive a Certificate of Achievement.
 This is a downloadable PDF file which includes the your student name and date of completion.
 See Academic Integrity Student Guide for instructions on how to download your Certificate.

 A recent extensive survey of more than 14,000 Australian university students (Bretag et al., 2019) found that: